Retirement Living Hub

 • Do you plan to travel extensively within the U.S. or internationally during retirement?

 Most Medigap plans offer coverage for emergency care while traveling outside the U.S. Medicare Advantage plans often have limited or no coverage outside their service area, except for emergency situations.
+Dorothy loves to visit our grandchildren, Lily and Noah, so having coverage that travels with us was non-negotiable.

 Flat lay of an abacus and bowls with different items representing financial planning.